Tesla-Valerius/submission-not-compression/README.md

 # submission-not-compression
 ## Note  “Compression that wins” and “Submission that wins” are not the same.
 Stopped at the point where the latter was achievable.

+This repository contains a submission-oriented compression pipeline designed for the 16MB constraint, prioritizing determinism and reconstructability over raw compression tricks.

 ## Dev Log — 2026-04-03

 Parameter Golf (16MB track) に対して独自アプローチを試行。